AntonGrn/home-auto-ALMA/public-server/README.md

 See [main page](https://github.com/AntonGrn/home-auto-ALMA-v2.0#publicserver-remotely-accessible) for more information about the PublicServer.

-## Database tables
-Listed below are the database tables required to run ALMA PublicServer.

 ## ALMA web admin tool
 * Web interface with login feature for admin use.
 * Track connection activity on the ALMA PublicServer.